School and COVID-19

 Curriculum for 2020-2021 school year

-The curriculum for the 2020-2021 school year at all school levels will take account of the:
+The curriculum for the 2020-2021 school year at all school levels took account of the:

 - Learning experiences of students during the school closure

 - Likely gaps in learning

-- Practical context in which teaching and learning will take place in the new school year
+- Practical context in which teaching and learning took place in the new school year

-Schools can decide how to sequence and pace learning for students following their return to school.
+Schools could decide how to sequence and pace learning for students following their return to school.

-The Government has announced adjustments to certificate examinations in 2021.
+The Government announced adjustments to certificate examinations in 2021.
 The changes are set out in the Department of Education’s Assessment Arrangements for Junior Cycle and Leaving Certificate Examinations 2021 and Returning to School Transition Year 2020/21

 Supporting students with Special Educational Needs (SEN)

-Students with special education needs may need support for their well-being or planned learning experiences to take account of the effect of school closures on their progress.
+Students with special education needs might need support for their well-being or planned learning experiences to take account of the effect of school closures on their progress.

 Supporting students ‘at very high risk’ of COVID-19

-Schools will provide additional support for students who are ‘very high risk’ and cannot attend school for health reasons related to COVID-19.
+Schools would provide additional support for students who were ‘very high risk’ and could not attend school for health reasons related to COVID-19.